sourcegraph/handbook/content/strategy-goals/strategy/iam/index.md

 - Key Result 1: An updated handbook page for the IAM team including mission, vision, and team working agreements.
 - Key Result 2: A GitHub board outlining the key efforts on our 12-month roadmap validated by customer product gaps.

-**Product and Engineering OKR Alignment:** This does not align to product & engineering OKRs.
+**Engineering OKR Alignment:** This does not align to engineering OKRs.
 It is necessary due to the formation of a new team.

 ### Problem Area: Unifying Feature Permissions